Purchase property procedures in Italy

 This is the buyer’s declaration of wanting to purchase a property in Italy at a certain price.
 This form contains the essential elements of the future sale.
-Both the buyer and the seller will sign the proposal of purchase, in acceptance.
+Both the buyer and the seller will sign the proposal for purchase, in acceptance.

 The proposta d’acquisto, unlike in the UK, it is only valid if a deposit is made of approximately 5% of the property’s value.
 This is to ensure that the proposal is genuine and to avoid timewasting for both the buyer and seller.
 This will be returned or deducted from the purchase price once the deal goes through.

 It is called proposta d’acquisto irrevocabile (irrevocable) because this seals the deal.
-If the seller changes his/her mind he or she will loose the deposit and if the buyer changes his/ her mind he would have to pay twice the amount to the buyer.
+If the seller changes his/her mind he or she will lose the deposit and if the buyer changes his/ her mind he would have to pay twice the amount to the buyer.